profliuhao/CSIT355/flaskMysqlProjectTemplate/README.md

 or open app.py and click on the run button in Pycharm
 ![img.png](./docs/run_project.png)

-Step 8: Access the Web Application
+## Step 8: Access the Web Application

 Open a web browser and navigate to http://localhost:5000.
 If website not available, also try http://localhost:9999 (as the port number set in app.py).

-Step 9: Interact with the Application
+## Step 9: Interact with the Application

 You can now interact with the Flask application.
 Explore its features and functionalities.

+## Step 10: To stop or quit, press ctrl+c